 Western Hoolock Gibbon Skull measures 3.5 inches.
 Western Hoolock Gibbon Skull is museum quality polyurethane resin cast.
 Made in USA.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Western hoolock gibbon or Hoolock hoolock is a primate from the gibbon family, Hylobatidae.
 The species is found in Assam, Mizoram & Meghalaya in India, Bangladesh and in Myanmar west of the Chindwin River.

 Like other gibbons, the Western hoolock gibbon or Hoolock hoolock pairs produce a loud, elaborate song, usually sung as a duet from the forest canopy, in which younger individuals of the family group may join in.